cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

     - The Concentrator NVA routing table includes various subnets of the 192.168.0.0/16 range
     - successful pings

-- Connectivity from Spoke2 VNET to the On-Prem branches is achieved by a UDR for the 192.168.0.0/16 range pointing to the Concentrator NVA (Next-Hop = 10.0.10.4) and configured on the Spoke2 subnets as well as on the Concentrator NVA subnet.
+- Connectivity from Spoke2 VNET to the On-Prem branches is achieved by a UDR for the 192.168.0.0/16 range pointing to the Concentrator NVA (Next-Hop = 10.0.10.4) and configured on the Spoke2 subnets ("SpokeRT" *Route table* just discussed).

+- The same UDR [in a different *Route table*](https://github.com/cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals#:~:text=As%20observed%20on,and%20the%20NVA.) ("ConcentratorRT") has been configured on the Concentrator NVA subnet.

 ### 4.2.1.2.
 NVA routing & connectivity diagram